 Heritage has been profoundly influenced by our owners, Therese & Robert Fenwick, second-generation Australian farmers who purchased our winery in 2019.
 After acquiring Heritage, the Fenwick family immediately cemented our focus on Tempranillo and Pinot Gris, by planting acres of highly prized land on the Cottonvale vineyard.
 In 2019, they began an ambitious program of replanting, while adopting an intimate block-by-block approach to farming to achieve the highest expression of our vineyard and the grape varieties we work with.

-Since 2005, gifted winemaker John Handy has overseen the winemaking at Heritage.
-In addition to being recognized for making many of the finest wines in our storied history, John oversaw the construction of our modern smart-shed winery, designed to facilitate the small-lot approach that defines our acclaimed estate-grown wines.
+Since 2021, gifted winemaker Stephen Oliver has overseen the winemaking at Heritage.
+In addition to being recognized for making many of the finest wines in our storied history, Stephen oversaw the construction of our modern smart-shed winery, designed to facilitate the small-lot approach that defines our acclaimed estate-grown wines.

 In 2012, Heritage was honored by Halliday’s Dark Horse Winery.